Why We Love Kuching!

 Kuching was a surprise.
 Not only did this small city have amazing food, bustling markets and interesting ornate buildings but it was clean, tidy and not in the least chaotic.
 It was a wonderful break from the vehicular chaos from whence we had come.

-The first thing I noticed as we drove to our hotel was the tidy streets and beautiful green gardens.
-Our taxi driver told us that Kuching has been divided into North and South Kuching and if the mayor in one does something (eg put in a nice garden) the other mayor, not to be out done, will then follow suit.
+The first thing we noticed as we drove to our hotel was the tidy streets and beautiful green gardens.
+Our taxi driver told us that Kuching has been divided into North and South Kuching and if the mayor in one council are does something (e.g. put in a nice garden) the other mayor, not to be out done, will then follow suit.
 So gardens, tidy streets and up-kept buildings are everywhere!

 Ah Nam pointed out some attractions and told us about the history of Kuching.
 When asked by Dwayne, Ah Nam showed us where the open air food markets was before dropping us to where we could hire a scooter.
 We picked up a scooter and headed off to enjoy our four days in Kuching!
 First stop was the open air markets to feed my man.
 These food markets have two sections; one is for Malay food and the other is Chinese food.
 It is cheap and, mostly, delicious food.

 Next stop was Kuching’s waterfront which is known as the People’s Place.
-It is in this here you can find great local foods, souvenirs, and entertainment and the best Laksa Sarawak!
+It is here you can find great local foods, souvenirs, and entertainment and the best Laksa Sarawak!

-Laksa Sarawak (Sarawak is the Malaysia State which Kuching is in) is the area’s signature dish.
-In Kuching, this laksa is usually served for breakfast, but some places sell it for lunch or dinner, and on a walk along the waterfront, that night, I had the most delicious laksa I have ever had.
+Laksa Sarawak (Sarawak being the Malaysian State which Kuching is in) is the area’s signature dish.
+In Kuching, this laksa is usually served for breakfast, but some places sell it for lunch or dinner.
+On a walk along the waterfront on our first night, we had the most delicious laksa we have ever had.
 So yummy!
 Only MYR6.00 which is about AUD2.00… gotta love Asia!

 We loved our stay in Kuching and would not hesitate to recommend the place as a holiday destination.
-Kuching has lots of temples, mosques, museums and National Parks, but we didn’t do any of them this time.
-This holiday we chose to mostly relax and take it easy as we’d had some pretty stressful days leading up to our trip to Kuching.
-So we lazed around our hotel pool and wandered the markets and ate ourselves silly!
+Kuching has lots of temples, mosques, museums and national parks, but we didn’t do any of them this time.
+This holiday we chose to mostly relax and take it easy, as we’d had some pretty stressful days leading up to our trip to Kuching.
+So we lazed around our hotel pool, wandered around the markets and ate ourselves silly!

 We went for a ride out to Damai Beach.
 We were a bit disappointed – due to our own ignorance about the area – it was not what we expected.
-Damai Beach Resort wanted $5 entry fee to be paid before we could go in to buy a drink.
-The $5 allowed you access to the beach and but not their pool.
-The tide was out and beach was nothing spectacular.
+Damai Beach Resort wanted RM15 ($5) entry fee to be paid before we could go in to buy a drink.
+The $5 allowed you access to the beach but not their pool.
+The tide was out and the beach did not seem suitable for swimming.
 But we did enjoy our ride out there.